MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day9.md

 Note: Any function is attached to a promise object by one of the two prongs for store functions which gives a promise object will go to the micro-task queue.
 Also, any function that is passed in directly to a façade function that triggers a web browser feature such as setTimeout will go to the callback queue when they are complete in the background web browser.

-### Promises problems:
+## Promises problems:
-99% of the developers have no idea about how they are working under the hood Debugging becomes super hard as a result
+- 99% of the developers have no idea about how they are working under the hood
+- Debugging becomes super hard as a result
-Developers fail technical interviews
+- Developers fail technical interviews

-### Promises Benefits
+## Promises Benefits
-Cleaner readable style with pseudo-synchronous style code Nice error handling process by the method .catch()
+- Cleaner readable style with pseudo-synchronous style code
+- Nice error handling process by the method ``` .catch() ```

+## Some rules for the execution of asynchronous delayed code:
+- Hold promise-deferred functions in a micro-task queue and callback function in a task queue (callback queue) when the web browser feature(API) finishes.
+- Add the function to the call stack or run the function when the call stack is empty and all global code run according to the event loop.
+Note: prioritize functions in the micro-task queue over the functions in the callback queue.

+## The objective of Promises, web APIs, the callback and micro-task queues and event loop
+- Non-blocking applications: this means we do not have to wait in the single thread and do not block further code from running.
+- However long it takes: we cannot predict when our browser feature’s work will finish so we let js handle automatically running the function on its completion.
+- Web applications: Asynchronous js is the backbone of the modern web in which it lets us build fast non-blocking  dynamic applications in which we can handle a ton of staff in the background while we race on in the foreground running our code being responsive to user’s interactions.